Log expenses across currencies without losing your mind

 Cash vs card tracking split

-Log every ATM withdrawal as "cash added."
-Then at each cash expense, reduce from the pool.
-At trip end, remaining cash in wallet means that's the slippage — usually $20–$50 of tips + small purchases unlogged.
-Card purchases auto-show in statement; for accuracy, reconcile the logger total to the statement total and note the gap (usually 2–5%).
+Log every ATM withdrawal as "cash in" (not an expense — it's a pool refill).
+Then log each cash expense normally.
+At trip end, remaining cash in wallet represents slippage — usually $20–$60 of tips + small purchases that got absorbed without logging.
+This is acceptable; the goal is 95% accuracy, not 100%.
+Card purchases show in your bank app and credit card statement; reconcile the logger total to statement total and note the gap (usually 2–5%, representing slippage + rate differences).

 Best cards for multi-country travel

-Prepaid tours (paid at home in USD): enter as $X in USD, mark as prepaid — doesn't double-count at destination.
-Hotel bill at checkout charged to card (large lump): enter under the date you check out, not each night (matches card statement).
-Split bills with travel companion: enter full amount, note "split 50/50", halve at reconciliation time or use trip cost splitter separately.
-Foreign currency you brought back (leftover): don't count as spend.
+Prepaid tours (paid at home in USD before departure): enter as $X in USD on the day you booked, mark as prepaid — prevents double-counting when you arrive at the destination.
+Hotel bill at checkout charged to card in one lump: enter under the date you check out, not each night (matches card statement timing).
+Split bills with travel companion: enter full amount paid, note "split 50/50", halve at reconciliation time or use the trip cost splitter separately for the group accounting.
+Foreign currency you brought back unspent: do not count it as spend — it's unspent until exchanged.
+Airport meals during a long layover: log under "food" as a trip expense even if you're technically between countries — it's money that belongs to the trip.

 FAQ on multi-currency expense logging